-"The heavens and universe shall pass away; all elements shall melt with fervent heat, the earth also and the works that are therein"v10.
 If a person believes in God, then he knows that God can destroy the universe.
 How?
-By doing what He did when He created the world and when He destroyed the earth the first time that is, by simply speaking the Word.
+By doing what He did when He created the world and when He destroyed the earth the first time, that is, by simply speaking the Word.
 Man himself can cause an atomic explosion so severe that every element of the earth would melt with fervent heat.
 Why then doubt God?
 Why is God going to destroy both heaven and earth?
-There is one glorious reason and verse 13 tells us: so that He can create new heavens and a earth where righteousness dwells.
-Note: v10 says that "the earth and the works that are therein shall be burned up."
-By "works" is meant all the works of man's hands:
+There is one glorious reason and verse 13 tells us: so that He can create new heavens and an earth where righteousness dwells.
+Note: "the earth and the works that are therein shall be burned up."

 - buildings

+- services

 - offices

+- evil works

 - houses

+- businesses

 - religion

+- murder

 - governments

-- services

-- evil works

-- businesses

-- murder

 - wars

-Everything that man has done, all of his corruptible works, shall be burned up and destroyed by the fire of God's judgment.
+By "works" is meant all the works of man's hands: Everything that man has done, all of his corruptible works, shall be burned up and destroyed by the fire of God's judgment.
 The whole universe will be destroyed by fire; a fiery explosion will take place and the fire will be so hot that every element will melt from the fervent heat.